 - Completion of at least one year of college course work in a foreign language or demonstration of first-year proficiency in a foreign language placement exam.
 Students must earn a minimum grade of 2.0 in the third-quarter language course used to satisfy this requirement.

 - Completion of at least one writing (W) course, or a second composition (C) course beyond the College of Arts and Sciences' minimum C requirement.

-- A minimum grade of 2.0 in each and a cumulative GPA of 2.50 in the three W and Q/SR courses.
+- A minimum grade of 2.0 in each and a cumulative GPA of 2.50 in the W, introductory, and QSR courses.

 Applicants who do not meet the minimum qualifications may appeal and may submit materials in addition to transcripts clarifying any aspect of past course work.
 See adviser for information on appeal procedure.